Should I Hide My Duck in the Lake?: Hiding Queries in the Datapath

 \section{Hiding Queries in the Datapath}

-Figure \ref{fig:idea} illustrates our vision for a data processing SmartNIC architecture for next-generation cloud-native database systems.
-Positioned on the datapath between cloud object storage and a host database system, the SmartNIC decodes raw input files at line-rate, eliminating the decoding bottleneck before data ever reaches the CPU.
-The decoded data stream is then routed through an accelerated on-NIC query engine for pushed-down operator evaluation and simultaneously placed in an SSD-based table cache for efficient data reuse.
-The accelerated query engine filters the data streams and optionally applies streaming operators, for example, arithmetic projection expressions, bloom filters for probe-side filtering in joins, and join operators where one relation fits entirely in on-chip memory.
+Figure \ref{fig:idea} illustrates our vision for a data processing SmartNIC architecture for next-generation cloud-native database systems based on the SCENIC SmartNIC \cite{journals/corr/abs-2604-15128}.
+Positioned in the compute nodes on the datapath between cloud object storage and a host database system, the SmartNIC decodes raw input files at line-rate, eliminating the decoding bottleneck before data ever reaches the CPU.
+The decoded data streams are then routed through an accelerated on-NIC query engine for pushed-down operator evaluation and simultaneously placed in an SSD-based table cache for efficient data reuse.
+The accelerated query engine filters the data streams and optionally applies streaming operators, for example, arithmetic projection expressions, Bloom filters for probe-side filtering in joins, pre-aggregation of results, or join operators where one relation fits entirely in on-chip memory.
+On top of these, more sophisticated operators may explore deeper integration of the host database system and SmartNIC, optimizing scheduling of data and in-memory data structures for CPUs and query processing on GPUs.
 Realizing this vision presents three primary open challenges of SmartNIC hardware-software co-design.

 \labeltitle{Line-rate data decoding} The first challenge is decoding various storage formats at 100G and beyond network line-rate \cite{conf/sosp/RamhorstKHDLA25, journals/corr/abs-2507-20412}.
 Formats like Parquet layer multiple encoding schemes whose interactions create complex decoding pipelines.
 Text-based formats pose challenges with quoting and escaping, numbers encoded as strings, and transposing row-based records for columnar database systems.
 Decoders for different formats should share as many resources as possible to maximize performance.
 Furthermore, accessing object storage directly from an accelerator remains an open challenge.